kaievns/nikolay.rocks/pages/resume.md

 # Nikolay Nemshilov

-Hello, I'm Nikolay.
-I'm

-blah!
+Hi, I'm Nikolay, I'm what you might call a technical technical lead.
+I help companies that are passionate about tech to build the best products possible and ship them fast and reliably.

+I come from a rather eclectic background that includes: engineering, science, economics, art and even pedagogy.
+This uniq set of experiences gives me a very strong foundation of skills that are necessary to perform exceptionally in the drastically dynamic world of modern software development.

+## Primary Skill Set

+* Building best products possible
+* Overall applications architecture
+* Analytics, research & optimization
+* Extended full-stack development
+* Great empathy and people skills

 ## Programming Languages

 * Ruby ~10 years
 * JavaScript ~15 years
-* Swift ~1 year
+* Swift ~7 years
 * Python ~2 years
 * PHP ~5 years

-Was exposed at various degrees to: Java, Lua, Elixir, C++/C, Haskell, Lisp, Elm.
+Also, i was exposed at various degrees to: Java, Lua, Elixir, C++/C, Haskell, Lisp, Elm.

+## Web Related Tech

+* RubyOnRails ~10 years, an early adopter
+* NodeJS ~5 years, an early adopter
+* AngularJS ~2 years
+* ReactJS ~1 year
+* BackboneJS ~3 years

 ## Databases